benee55/PICAR_code/README.md

 ### Step One - Data Generation:
 - File `/run/1_generateSamples.R`
 - Generates spatial observations of varying types - Gaussian, binary, count, ordinal, and counts with spatially-varying coefficients.
-The underlying spatial latent field is assumed to be a Gaussian Process with a zero-valued mean function and a covariance function from the Mat'\ern class.
+The underlying spatial latent field is assumed to be a Gaussian Process with a zero-valued mean function and a covariance function from the Matern class.
 - User is able to adjust the sample sizes, model parameters, and observed/validation locations
 - All samples are are saved in `/samples/SpatialData.RData`
 - Helper functions saved in: